Never Lose Your Gear Again (Gear Labels)

 Size: 2" tall by 1" wide.
 I put the name and contact information on either the bottom or top so that you can easily trim the stickers to put on very small items (such as carabiners).
 I use the mountain part for sealing envelopes and other decoration.

-Quantity: 100.
-Enough to add to your climbing rack, Tupperware, art supplies, ski gear, water bottles, mountaineering equipment and packrafting accessories.
+Quantity: 125.
+Enough to add to your climbing rack, Tupperware, art supplies, ski gear, water bottles, mountaineering equipment, packrafting accessories, and chargers.

 Material: Durable, weatherproof, UV-resistant vinyl that lasts (pretty much) forever, resists scratching, and has bright, beautiful colors.
-Mine held up to a winter on the Pika Glacier (after which I had a snow picket returned), the dishwasher (for all my Tupperware and lids) and whitewater trips (on my paddle - still MIA somewhere down Six Mile...).
+Mine held up to a winter on the Pika Glacier (after which I had a snow picket returned), the dishwasher (all my Tupperware and lids) and whitewater trips (though my paddle is still MIA somewhere down Six Mile).
 I've seen people put them on shoes and cloth goods with varying success.

-Write the information (name, email and phone number) you want to be on the sticker in the comments.
+Write the information (name, email and phone number) you want to be on the sticker and email firstname.lastname@example.org.
 I'll send you a proof before the stickers go to print.
 YOU MUST INCLUDE YOUR EMAIL so I can send you the proof.
-If you use paypal, it will delete the comments.
+If you use Paypal, it will delete the comments.
 Please email me the sticker information at email@example.com.

 The story: In May of 2018 I did a volunteer ranger patrol on Denali with the wonderful rangers.
 It was one of the best weeks of the year, and there was tons of gear.
 Climbing gear, skiing gear, cooking gear, personal gear, books, thermoses, and rescue equipment.
 Keeping track of all the different pieces was a huge effort, except for Katherine.
 She had handy name stickers on all of her items that said her name and phone number.
 She said they had more than paid for their worth because she had so much climbing gear mailed back to her from all around the country.